How about problem solving in life?

 “Too many people are thinking of security instead of opportunity.
 They seem more afraid of life than death.”- James F. Byrnes

-We all have the tendency to play safe because we don’t want to accept challenges and bear the repercussions, in case we fail.
-Because of this reason we never try to solve the problem and just chase it away for the time being.
-It is not possible to chase the problem away all the times, as they may keep on repeating and may eat up most of our time and other resources.
+We all have the tendency to play safe and not accept challenges, as there won’t be any repercussions, in case we fail.
+Many of us never try to solve the problem and just chase it away for the time being.
+It is not possible to chase the problem away all the time.
+They may keep on repeating and may eat up most of our resources.

 Problem solving can be learnt and practiced over the period of time.
-It is important for everyone as we deal with them everywhere in professional and personal life.
-Some may say that problem solving is a natural talent, but it is like leadership, leaders can be both born and made.
-If we are not born problem solvers, we can learn how to approach the problems and solve them to excel in life.
+Solving problems is important as we deal with them everywhere in professional and personal life.
+Some may say that problem solving is a natural talent, but not.
+It is like leadership, leaders can be both born and made.
+We are not born problem solvers, but can learn how to approach the problems and solve them to excel in life.
 If we think thoroughly, the problems when solved leave us with better options and make our life better.
-They are in realty making us think for the better options and helps in fixing the things to do a better job.
+In reality problems are making us think for the better options and help in fixing the things to do a better job.

 Interpersonal relations and business fail because of poor problem solving.
 The reason could be problems not being identified or if identified, not dealt correctly.
-Problem solving skill is needed for one’s personal and professional life.
-It is one of the most sought skill by the employers these days, because with the growing business it is not possible for them to deal with every problem.
+Problem solving skills are needed for one’s personal and professional life.
+It is one of the most sought after skills by the employers these days.

-1. Identify the problem – knowing the problem is very important for solving a problem.
+Knowing the problem, is very important for solving a problem.
 We must know what we are dealing with and must understand it thoroughly.
-If the problem is not clearly diagnosed all the efforts will be in vein.
-It is said that the problem well stated is problem half solved.
+If the problem is not clearly diagnosed all the efforts will be in vain.

-5. Act – once you have the solution don’t take much time to implement it as delaying will make the problem worse or may generate a new problem.
+You have the solution handy, don’t take much time to implement it, as delaying will make the problem worse or may generate a new problem.